What's Included with Membership?

 When analyzing Albert King's style, we must take into account his work with the Stax Records rhythm section, in particular, Steve Cropper.
 Here, Stuart shows us how Cropper really opened up space in the song through his rhythm guitar part.

 Demonstrated in this lesson is Albert King's unique lead guitar style.
 His instantly recognizable playing was compiled of his phrasing, timing, string bending and overall attitude.
-Now you will be able to grab bits and pieces of his phrases to compose your own solo!
+Now you'll be able to grab bits and pieces of his phrases to compose your own solo!

 Now Stuart looks at a blues staple in the New Orleans rhumba-style feel.
 A traditional Latin feel that was adapted to the blues, it is highlighted by contrasting differences in the rhythm section.
 This is all to understand the timing for soloing in the next lesson.

 Strong groove and great phrasing highlight this Albert King style solo over the New Orleans rhumba feel.
-We will take some of the timing and bending techniques that we learned in a previous lesson and apply it to this unique rhythmic feel.
+We'll take some of the timing and bending techniques that we learned in a previous lesson and apply it to this unique rhythmic feel.

 The Albert King slow blues - a feel that depends on timing and space.
 One of the hardest feels to master, Stuart uses the tremolo effect to help accentuate the space in the track, helping you to relax and take your time!